uncoded-decimal/custom_dots_indicator/README.md

 2. Provide a Label and customise it
 3. Customise each Dot/Label for the curretn scroll index and by the Dot index

 Note: Currently, only supports the use of a `ScrollController` for your scrollable views.
+You can also use `PageController` here because it is an instance of `ScrollController`.

+To learn more about the why's and the how's of this package, see this [article](https://uncoded-decimal.medium.com/custom-scroll-dots-indicator-f3a8a0e0b1fb).

 <img src="./screenshots/screenshot.png" alt="screenshot" height="500"/>